 BECKMAN SCHOLARS PROGRAM

-The Honors College will name two Beckman Scholars each spring semester for three years, starting in 2021.
+The Arnold and Mable Beckman Foundation renewed the Beckman Scholars Program at GSU in 2024.
+This means that the Honors College will name two Beckman Scholars each spring semester for three years, starting in 2024.
 Beckman Scholars will receive $21,000 over 15 months, including travel and supplies, and their faculty mentors will receive $5,000 to support educational expenses for their scholars.

 STUDENT APPLICANTS